catdev42/inception/PREPARATION.md

 This is a major security risk, effectively granting the user root-equivalent privileges without the safeguards of sudo.
 But, it makes development easier as you don't have to type "sudo docker" instead of "docker" every time.

-Options:
+Options for workflow:
-Add code to your repo in your favorite IDE locally, push and pull in the vm via ssh You can ssh into the droplet and use VIM/Nano/Neovim You can also SSH into the VM from your local VSCode - this requires a stable internet connection
+Add code to your repo in your favorite IDE locally, push and pull in the vm via ssh.
+You can ssh into the droplet and use VIM/Nano/Neovim.
+You can also SSH into the VM from your local VSCode - this requires a stable internet connection.

 ### Easiest start